 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With three notable exceptions…
+With 5 notable exceptions…

-Next, caramel is a coloring agent made by caramelizing carbohydrates.
+Next, caramel is a natural coloring agent made by caramelizing carbohydrates.
 It’s used by pet food manufacturers to impart a golden brown tint to the finished product.

-Even though caramel is considered safe by the FDA, we’re always disappointed to find any added coloring in a pet food.
+In any case, even though caramel is considered safe by the FDA, we’re always disappointed to find any added coloring in a pet food.

 That’s because coloring is used to make the product more appealing to humans — not your dog.
 After all, do you really think your dog cares what color his food is?